razaviah/razaviah.github.io/_pages/cv.md

 Extra-Curricular and Volunteer Work
 ======
-* Volunteered at the "Iranian Stuttering School" association (2020 - Present).
+* Volunteered at the "Iranian Stuttering School" association (2020 - Present)
-* Fundraising for low-income students back to school equipment and cloth (2018 - 2020).
+* Fundraising for low-income students back to school equipment and cloth (2018 - 2020)
-* Taught first year Math and Computer courses to students with learning challenges (2017 - 2018).
+* Taught first year Math and Computer courses to students with learning challenges (2017 - 2018)

 References
 ======